Role

 Key Insights included Clear Mission Statements, Affordable Course Options, Afterpay, Video Testimonials, Ease of Use, Social Proofing, a Job Board and Partnerships with Reputable Brands.

-During the User Interviews, we found that customers wanted to upskill in Tech.
+During the User Interviews, I found that customers wanted to upskill in Tech.
 They also wanted better work-life balance like their friends who currently work in the tech industry.

 However, due to so many options, they become frustrated not knowing where to study, or what to study.